You Built a Proposal Tool in a Weekend With AI. Here's What It Didn't Tell You.

 You don't have a developer on staff.
 So when the tool goes down mid-sale — and software goes down — who fixes it?
 The marketing manager who "built" it can prompt an AI to generate code, but debugging a live production outage under pressure, with a customer sitting across the kitchen table waiting to sign, is a different skill entirely.
 You can't prompt your way out of a database that won't respond.

-With a real vendor, an outage is their engineers, their on-call, their SLA.
+With a real vendor, an outage is their engineers, their on-call process, and their documented support commitments.
 When you build it yourself, the outage is yours — and you may not have anyone who can actually resolve it.

 Hosting is not "just put it online"